-The shoulder needs to be immobilized for a few weeks so it can heal.
-Afterward, your child can slowly return to normal activities under the health care provider's supervision.
+Your child had surgery to fix the Bankart lesion.
+The shoulder needs to be kept still (immobilized) for a few weeks so it can heal.
+Afterward, your child can slowly return to normal activities.

 Your child: